 Such a claim is easy to refute.
 The United States does not rank number 1 or even in the top 10 in the United Nations 2014 World Happiness Report.
 (A detailed report of quality of life.)
-And by multiple metrics—health care, education, economic equality, life expectancy, infant mortality, income mobility and more—it is nowhere near the top.
+And by multiple metrics—health care, education, economic equality, life expectancy, infant mortality, income mobility, and more—it is nowhere near the top.
 It is also hard for the USA to compare favorably with many societies in history.
-For example, the use of the civil service examinations in ancient China helped produced nearly a thousand years of peace and prosperity—truly one of the greatest civilizations in history.
+For example, the use of the civil service examinations in ancient China helped produce nearly a thousand years of peace and prosperity—truly one of the greatest civilizations in history.

 But perhaps the band director was not an O’Reilly, Limbaugh, or Hannity demagogue but a sincere believer.
 Perhaps he loves civilization in general and his in particular; perhaps he was expressing a warm feeling for his homeland; or perhaps he loves the ideals on which his country was founded.
 He might grant that the USA was not really number one objectively, but subjectively.
 For better or worse, he loved this place; it was his home.

-To better understand the band leader’s feelings compare them with the sentiment of a Christian or Muslim who learns about Taoism or Buddhism.
+To better understand the band leader’s feelings compare them with the sentiments of a Christian or Muslim who learns about Taoism or Buddhism.
 Such persons might conclude that these Eastern religions are superior to their own–say because they seem more consistent with modern science or have historically engaged in less persecution.
-Still such individuals might retain their current religious affiliation because it is comfortable and familiar.
+Still, such individuals might retain their current religious affiliation because it is comfortable and familiar.
 Maybe they just can’t see themselves as Buddhists.
 Perhaps the band leader felt something like this.
 Not that the USA was objectively better than the Scandinavian countries—which top the USA by a wide margin in most metrics—but that the USA was better for him.
 Ok.
 It is hard to argue with a feeling.

 So when I’m asked “do you love your country?” the answer is mixed.
 I love my wife and she is part of the country.
 I love the national parks and they are a part of the country.
 But I don’t love mass incarceration, thousands dying for lack of health care, levels of economic inequality surpassing those of the gilded age, or the horrors committed by the empire.
 To love such things about your country is perverse.
-On balance then the USA is better than some but worse than a lot others, assuming your basic criteria is providing the conditions in which all citizens have the opportunity to flourish.
+On balance then the USA is better than some but worse than a lot of others, assuming your basic criteria is providing the conditions in which all citizens have the opportunity to flourish.
 (This was roughly Aristotle’s view of a good society.)

 The play of tolerance opposes the principle of monstrous certainty that is endemic to fascism and, sadly, not just fascism but all the various faces of fundamentalism.
 When we think we have certainty, when we aspire to the knowledge of the gods, then Auschwitz can happen and can repeat itself.
-Arguably, it has repeated itself in the genocidal certainties of past decades. … We always have to acknowledge that we might be mistaken.
+Arguably, it has repeated itself in the genocidal certainties of past decades … We always have to acknowledge that we might be mistaken.
 When we forget that, then we forget ourselves and the worst can happen.

-This moving video excerpt from Dr. Jacob Bronowski, a British mathematician and polymath poignantly drives home this point.
-In the old video Bronowski visits Auschwitz, where he reflects on the horrors that follow when people believe their culture and their nation and culture are the best.
+This moving video excerpt from Dr. Jacob Bronowski, a British mathematician, and polymath, poignantly drives home this point.
+In the old video, Bronowski visits Auschwitz, where he reflects on the horrors that follow when people believe their culture and their nation and culture are the best.
 The video serves as a testimony to remind all of us to be more humble.